Milena Tayah, LSW

 What’s the best career advice you’ve ever received?

 The best career advice I’ve received has come from my mentors and colleagues.
-Bethany Pray, my supervisor, has encouraged me to focus my energy and channel my efforts effectively toward our shared mission.
-Ani Martinez, a trusted coworker, has provided invaluable, authentic guidance and support that has helped me navigate challenges and grow as a professional.
+Bethany Pray, my supervisor, has encouraged me to focus my energy and channel my efforts effectively toward our shared mission and has helped me grow as an advocate.
+Annie Martinez, a trusted coworker, has provided invaluable, authentic guidance and support that has helped me navigate challenges and successes in our field.

 Q